rambo782/Sublime-text-4/README.md

-# How to Crack Sublime text 4?
+# How to Mod Sublime text 4?

 ### Warning: This guide & cracked version is made for educational purposes ONLY.